ocicl/LispIndex/index/README.md

 # Common Lisp Libraries - Hierarchical Catalog

-**Status:** 1914 libraries documented (out of 1,768 total)

-This catalog is organized into 48 categories with focused subcategories. **Each library appears in exactly one subcategory** to minimize token consumption for LLM navigation.
+This catalog is organized into 47 categories with focused subcategories.

 ## Quick Navigation